dotnet/aspnetcore/docs/HelpWantedProcess.md

  This will help community members to find the right type of issue to contribute to.
 5. After posting this comment the assigned engineer should:
    - Unassign themself from the issue.
-   - **Replace the `help-candidate` label with `help-wanted` label**, as an indicator, that the issue is ready for the community to pick up.
+   - **Replace the `help candidate` label with `help wanted` label**, as an indicator, that the issue is ready for the community to pick up.
    - Copy the direct link to the summary comment and add the link to the bottom of the description of the issue to help with discoverability, as there can be too many comments in the issue and the summary comment may be hard to find.
         Here is an example comment to use: